-- BC96 The AASB concluded that tax levied on concessional contributions should be presented separately in the statement of changes in member benefits because: - (a) information about tax on contributions is important for decision making by users; - (b) tax on concessional contributions is effectively paid by a superannuation entity on behalf of members and should be associated with member benefits; and - (c) recognising tax on contributions as a part of income tax expense attributable to earnings would understate the entity's operating and investment performance. - BC97 The AASB also noted that, under Interpretation 1019 The Superannuation Contributions Surcharge, an obligation for the surcharge gives rise to a liability and an expense of a superannuation entity.
+- BC92 Some respondents to ED 179 and ED 223 considered that it would be more useful to present all tax amounts in one statement and, preferably, the income statement.
+However, other respondents acknowledged the distinction between the tax on investment income and tax on concessional contributions and the relevance of presenting them in different statements. - BC93 The AASB concluded that tax levied on concessional contributions should be presented separately in the statement of changes in member benefits because: - information about tax on contributions is important for (a) decision making by users; - (b) tax on concessional contributions is effectively paid by a superannuation entity on behalf of members and should be associated with member benefits; and - recognising tax on contributions as a part of income tax (c) expense attributable to earnings would understate the entity's operating and investment performance. - BC94 The AASB also noted that, under Interpretation 1019 The Superannuation Contributions Surcharge, an obligation for the surcharge gives rise to a liability and an expense of a superannuation entity.
 The AASB also noted that, while the surcharge specifically dealt with in Interpretation 1019 no longer applies to deductible contributions, it will continue to be paid by defined benefit members who have made surchargeable contributions or who had surchargeable contributions made on their behalf between 1996 and 2005 and the surcharge has not yet been paid.
 Accordingly, under Interpretation 1019, accrued interest on a surcharge amount payable is treated as an expense by the entity.
-In addition, a new surcharge on superannuation contributions for high income earners has recently been implemented. - BC98 The AASB considered the nature of the surcharge dealt with under Interpretation 1019 and concluded the superannuation entity is essentially acting as an agent for its members because the surcharge was determined on the basis of members' personal taxable income.
-The AASB also considered contribution surcharge amounts are unlikely to be material in the context of member liabilities. - BC99 The AASB concluded it will reconsider the status of Interpretation 1019 and whether it might need to address the surcharge on superannuation contributions for high income earners introduced in 2013, once the impact of the implementation of that surcharge is clear.
+In addition, a new surcharge on superannuation contributions for high income earners is in the process of being implemented. - The AASB considered the nature of the surcharge dealt with under Interpretation 1019 and concluded the superannuation entity is essentially acting as an agent for its members because the surcharge was determined on the basis of members' personal taxable income.
+The AASB also considered contribution surcharge amounts are unlikely to be material in the context of member liabilities. - BC96 The AASB concluded it will reconsider the status of Interpretation 1019 when the implementation of the government's surcharge on superannuation contributions for high income earners is clear.